 We know that some of our juicers represent a significant investment and we want you to be happy with your purchase.
 If you need any further information when deciding on your choice we are always happy to talk you through the choices if you call the number at the top of the page.

 Choosing a Fruit and Vegetable Juicer

 Juicers capable of juicing fruits and vegetables generally fall into two main categories – Masticating or Centrifugal.

-Horizontal Single Auger Masticating Juicers use a slowly rotating screw that crushes produce against a stainless steel filter by a process similar to a mincing machine.
-The single auger juicer that will give a slightly higher juice yield than most models is the Omega 8006.
-This is also identical to the Omega 8004 except for colour.
-Our best value juicer in this section is the L'Equip Omni Juicer.
-Horizontal single auger juicers are generally a more economical alternative choice to a Twin Gear juicer for those juicing greens, harder produce and wheatgrass.
-We regard them as 'best for greens' because they are a bit easier to live with than a Twin Gear model.
+Horizontal Single Auger Masticating Juicers also use a slowly rotating screw that crushes produce against a stainless steel filter by a process similar to a mincing machine, but this time the juicing parts work horizontally.
+We think of them them as 'best for greens' because they are a bit easier to live with than a Twin Gear model, although in reality the Twin Gear models are probably the ultimate greens machines.
 They all have homogenising functions for making purees, nut butters, frozen fruit ice creams and for extruding noodle dough, although these functions are generally more popular in their country of origin, Korea.
 The juicing process is also a little slower than in the Champion or a Centrifugal Juicer.